prchyr/t576Analysis/README.md

 details about the above:

-this software uses CMAKE. it does a pretty good job of finding things, as long as it knows roughly where to look. therefore, for this software, you need to set a couple of environment variables. first they are described, then examples are given. skip there if you don't like reading.

-you need to get the source, and then do some extra steps:

 First, tell it where to find ROOT. this is usually done already when you run the "source thisroot.sh" script from root.
 I'll assume you know what this is already. to know if things are sourced correctly, type "echo $ROOTSYS", and you should get the correct directory to ROOT.

-next, tell it where CMAKE can find CLHEP (as above). this is the build directory you made when you installed CLHEP. it can be inside of the CLHEP directory, or somewhere else.
+next, tell it where CMAKE can find CLHEP. you can do that in 2 ways. you can either add the installation path for CLHEP to your CMAKE_PREFIX_PATH, or you can point CMAKE to the CLHEP build directory. this is the build directory you made when you installed CLHEP. it can be inside of the CLHEP directory, or somewhere else.

-next, tell it where CMAKE can find cnpy. similar to CLHEP above, just point to where you installed it.
+next, tell it where CMAKE can find cnpy. similar to CLHEP above, just point to where you installed it in whatever way you prefer.

 then, (optional) tell it where you'd like to install the software. if you don't do this, it will install to /usr/local/, meaning that it will put the header files in /usr/local/include, the t576 library into /usr/local/lib, and the share files into /usr/local/share.
 If you set your own install directory, /your/fav/install/dir, headers will go to /your/fav/install/dir/include, the library will go to /your/fav/install/dir/lib, etc.